WohlSoft/Moondust-Devkit-Help/EditLevel/Items.md

 **Values and options**

 Stars lock.
-Stars - are a collectable conventional units which are identifies entrance permissions to specific warps / rooms / sections / levels.
+Stars - are a collectible conventional units which are identifies entrance permissions to specific warps / rooms / sections / levels.
 There are can be used to make games be more interested with a quest to find those units.
 In various games stars are has different name.
 For example, in the A2XT game, there are leeks.

 * **Stars needed** - This is a limit of star number.
-Player can enter into this warp when he/she collect a definied number of stars.
+Player can enter into this warp when he/she collect a defined number of stars.
 * **Need a stars message** - Show this message on attempt to enter into this warp without necessary number of stars.
 * **Don't show stars number** - if this warp follows to another level, number of stars on target level are will not be shown.
 * **X** and **Y** - This is an exit to world map with target coordinates.
 If coordinates are defined, this warp will be an exit into the world map with teleporting to target point by coordinates.
 * **Warp type** - Definition of the warp type: Instant, Pipe or Door.
 * **Pipe directions** - This is a directions of warp, which can be used for "pipe" warp type only.
 * **Warp type** - Definition of the warp type: Instant, Pipe or Door.
 * **Pipe directions** - This is a directions of warp, which can be used for "pipe" warp type only.
 * **Level file name** - This is a definition of the entrance into another level file to make a warp into them.
 * **Door #** - (In the SMBX this option was named as "Warp to").
 If value is 0 (Normal entrance) player will start target level from his(her) default start point, else player will entered into level by target warp point by ID.

 <p class="tip">
     Note: If you was removed some warp entry(ies), to re-count warp ID's you